-The proportional-Q design was used in the original Harrison consoles to allow an engineer to use the EQ as either a subtle tone shaping tool, or a steep filter problem-solver, with only 2 knobs.
-As the gain is progressively increased (or cut), the bandwidth becomes progressively narrower (the Q increases).
-A typical technique is to increase the gain to maximum, sweep the frequency to find an offending sound, and then turn the gain to minimum to "notch" out the unwanted frequencies.

-NOTE: In the original 32C EQ, and the Mixbus emulation of it, the frequency and gain knobs are labeled as if the "bell" knob were engaged, however the default mode is shelving.
-In shelving mode, the available gain is +/-18dB and the frequencies are different (because it is a filter corner freg, not a bell center freg).
+- The proportional-Q design was used in the original Harrison consoles to allow an engineer to use the EQ as either a subtle tone shaping tool, or a steep filter problem-solver, with only 2 knobs.
+As the gain is progressively increased (or cut), the bandwidth becomes progressively narrower (the Q increases). - NOTE: In the original 32C EQ, and the Mixbus emulation of it, the frequency and gain knobs are labeled as if the "bell" knob were engaged, however the default mode is shelving.
+In shelving mode, the available gain is +/-18dB and the frequencies are different (because it is a filter corner freq, not a bell center freq).
 We have decided to keep the labeling of the knob the same as on the actual 32C console.
 Please note that the knob is labeled for a mode that is not the default, and the text display does not match the tick marks around the knob.